 There are many churches offering a variety of ministries always looking for people ready to work.

 You can get the best under $7 lunch in America right here in Memphis!

 – Bob Turner, HST Librarian

-The award-winning Memphis Zoo and Children’s Museum of Memphis offer family-friendly excursions.
+The award-winning Memphis Zoo and Children’s Museum of Memphis offer family-friendly excursions (check out the zoo’s LIVE ANIMAL CAMS!).
 Brooks Museum of Art is the oldest and largest art museum in Tennessee, and the Memphis Botanic Garden, and the Dixon Garden and Gallery are both located adjacent to the HST campus.